ulises-jimenez07/coding_exercises/code_patterns.md

 - 1658.
 Minimum Operations to Reduce X to Zero  - [Solution](leet_code/array/1658_min_op_to_reduce_x_zero.py)
 ### Fast & Slow Pointers (Floyd's Cycle Detection)
 **When to use:** Linked list cycle detection, finding middle of list, finding start of cycle

+**How it works:** Use two pointers moving at different speeds.
+Slow moves one step, fast moves two steps.
+If there's a cycle, they'll eventually meet.
+For finding the middle, when fast reaches the end, slow will be at the middle.
+This works because the fast pointer covers twice the distance.

 ```python
 def has_cycle(head):